Vatavuk/excel-io/README.md

 It is a wrapper around Apache POI that provides elegant and user friendly interface for creating Excel documents.

 **Note**.
-This is an early version of the product with some of features missing (mainly styles and properties).
+This is work in progress.
+Some styles and properties are missing.
 I will be regularly committing more and more functionality.
+Feel free to contribute.

 **How to use**.